clarifydata/amazon-ecs-task-definition-set-container-property/README.md

 ## Usage

-To update the container name to `database` for the `web` container in the task definition file, and then deploy the edited task definition file to ECS:
+To update the `command` property to `'["npm", "run", "serve"]'` in the container named `myapp` in the task definition file, and then deploy the edited task definition file to ECS:

 ```yaml
 - name: Render Amazon ECS task definition